US, China launch trade talks to avert tariff war, economic damage

 U.S. President Donald Trump has threatened to impose up to US$150 billion in punitive tariffs to combat what he says is Beijing's misappropriation of U.S. technology through joint venture requirements and other policies.
 Beijing has threatened equal retaliation, including tariffs on some of its largest U.S. imports, including aircraft, soybeans and autos.

-At talks in Beijing two weeks ago, the two sides presented lengthy lists of demands to each other, agreeing only to keep talking.
+At talks in Beijing two weeks ago, both sides presented lengthy lists of demands, agreeing only to keep talking.

-China demanded that Trump relax crushing restrictions imposed on Chinese telecommunications equipment maker ZTE Corp, as well as an end to restrictions on Chinese investments in the United States and sales of high-technology goods to China, among others.
+China demanded that Trump relax crushing restrictions imposed on Chinese telecommunications equipment maker ZTE Corp, and end restrictions on Chinese investments in the United States and sales of high-technology goods to China.

-Trump on Sunday said on Twitter that he would help put ZTE back in business after a Commerce Department ban cut off its supply of U.S. components, forcing it to suspend operations.
+Trump on Sunday wrote on Twitter he would help put ZTE back in business after a Commerce Department ban cut off its supply of U.S. components, forcing it to suspend operations.

-In tweets on Wednesday, Trump linked ZTE's situation to a larger trade deal with China and said that Beijing has "much to give" Washington on trade, denying suggestions that his administration was "folding" in negotiations with Beijing.
+In tweets on Wednesday, Trump linked ZTE's situation to a larger trade deal and said that Beijing has "much to give" Washington on trade, denying suggestions his administration was "folding" in negotiations with China.

 "Nothing has happened with ZTE except as it pertains to the larger trade deal," Trump wrote on Twitter.

+Kudlow, in his interview with Fox, said the White House expected China to bring a proposal to the talks that would "extend the conversation and permit additional negotiations."

-The talks also get underway with some drama as the White House's harshest China critic, Trump trade adviser Peter Navarro, was relegated to a supporting role amid a growing rift with U.S. Treasury Secretary Steven Mnuchin.
+The discussions get underway with some drama as the White House's harshest China critic, Trump trade adviser Peter Navarro, was relegated to a supporting role amid a growing rift with U.S. Treasury Secretary Steven Mnuchin.

 Navarro will be present at the meetings, but the White House said they would be led by Mnuchin, Commerce Secretary Wilbur Ross and U.S. Trade Representative Robert Lighthizer.
 The Chinese side will be led by Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.

-Navarro, author of the book "Death by China," has been a major advocate of punitive tariffs on Chinese goods to try to force Beijing to change its trade practices.
+Navarro, author of the book "Death by China," has been a major advocate of punitive tariffs on Chinese goods.

-He attended the initial round of talks in Beijing but had an angry exchange with Mnuchin on the trip, a person familiar with the episode said.
+He attended the initial talks in Beijing but had an angry exchange with Mnuchin on the trip, a person familiar with the episode said.

-The Washington talks will start as USTR finishes up public hearings on the first batch of U.S. tariffs on US$50 billion worth of Chinese goods proposed as punishment for alleged violations of U.S. intellectual rights.
+The Washington talks will start as the U.S. trade representative finishes up public hearings on the first batch of U.S. tariffs on US$50 billion worth of Chinese goods proposed as punishment for alleged violations of U.S. intellectual rights.

 LIU PLEDGES HARD WORK

-Liu started his visit in Washington by meeting with trade-focused U.S. lawmakers on Capitol Hill, listening to their concerns and telling them he would work hard to address problems with the U.S. trade relationship.
+Liu started his visit in Washington by meeting with trade-focused U.S. lawmakers on Wednesday, listening to their concerns and telling them he would work hard to address problems in the U.S. trade relationship.

-Liu left the meeting with several other Chinese officials without speaking to reporters.

-(Additional reporting by Steve Holland and Doina Chiacu; Editing by Steve Orlofsky)
+(Additional reporting by Steve Holland and Doina Chiacu; Editing by Steve Orlofsky and Jonathan Oatis)